microsoft/api-guidelines/azure/Guidelines.md

 > :white_check_mark: **DO** Enable the customer to provide an ETag to specify a specific version of a file.
 ##### File Collections
 When your users need to work with multiple files, for example a document translation service, it will be important to provide them access to the collection, and its contents, in a consistent manner.
-Because there is no industry standard for working with with containers, these guidelines will recommend that you leverage Azure Storage.
+Because there is no industry standard for working with containers, these guidelines will recommend that you leverage Azure Storage.
 Following the guidelines above, you also want to ensure that you don't expose file system constructs, e.g. folders, and instead use storage constructs, e.g. blob prefixes.

 > :white_check_mark: **DO** When using a Shared Access Signature (SAS), ensure this is assigned to the container and that the permissions apply to the content as well.
 >